-The Physical Education department aims to provide all children with a positive experience within their PE lessons and extra-curricular activities.
+The Physical Education department aims to build global Catholic citizens by providing all children with a positive experience within their PE lessons and extra-curricular activities.
 We aim to encourage a lifelong interest in sport.
 We strive to ensure that each and every pupil has the opportunity to develop physically, socially and morally within the department’s programmes of work.

 Experiencing success and receiving acknowledgement of that success is considered crucial to the promotion of a pupil’s self-esteem and sense of well-being.
 At St James’, the department strives to aid all students in the adoption of healthy lifestyles.
 Developmental schemes of work are sympathetic to the pupil’s needs, and sets high levels of expectation for every pupil relative to their ability and experience.

 In Year 7 students learn to master basic skills, techniques and rules from a broad and balanced range of activities that they have experienced in physical education at Key Stage 2 and other sports that are introduced to them for the first time.

 In Year 8 students build upon learning from Year 7, further developing skills and techniques including tactical knowledge and higher level thinking to outwit opponents or demonstrate improvement to achieve their personal best.

 In Year 9 students develop advanced skills and processes for each activity including the use of high level thinking to apply tactics to full game situations.
 They can now evaluate their own performances compared to previous ones and understand what makes a performance effective including the use of sports specific terminology.

 PE develops pupils’ competence and confidence to take part in a range of physical activities that become a central part of their lives, both in and out of school.